yonguelink/random/tots.md

 As this post will (probably) be updated often, I posted it on GitHub to keep track of it.
 You may find it [there](https://github.com/yonguelink/random/blob/master/tots.md).
 That version should always be the most up-to-date version.

+EDITS:

+0. Added some generals tips from /u/vvooper